 - Involve/engage local communities in their research/research findings;

-- Enroll concurrently in 1 summer session field class at UMBS (tuition support provided).
-This summer session runs from June 25 - July 23, 2022.
+- Enroll concurrently in one summer term field class at UMBS (tuition support provided).

 Fellows will report to the Monitoring Programs and Research Director at the Watershed Council.

 - Volunteer Monitoring Programs: Fellows will work to organize and carry out volunteer monitoring activities, including trainings, field data collection, laboratory analyses, and quality assurance.

 - Field Surveys, Inventories, and Restoration Projects: Fellows get their feet wet in the water resource management field assisting both our Monitoring and Research Director and our Watershed Projects Director with a variety of field projects, but also helping in the lab with calibration and maintenance of field survey equipment, water quality monitoring instrumentation, sampling gear, and GPS.

 - GIS (Geographical Information System), Database, and Office Tasks: Fellows assist staff on the GIS front by processing field GPS data, developing GIS data layers, producing display maps, performing spatial analyses, and ground-truthing in the field.